rust-lang/blog.rust-lang.org/content/inside-rust/unite-for-clippy/index.md

 a pull request, the contributor gets on a special *secret* list of cool ones, and priority on their pull request from the team's reviewers.

-> We want to thank the Bevy project and their ["Open Code Review"] system a
+> We want to thank the Bevy project and their ["Open Code Review"] system as an
 > inspiration for this new initiative.

 ## Together, we make Clippy healthier